rsoiffer/Forge-of-Power/narrative-rules.md

 In books, movies, and shows, we constantly see characters act against their best interests.
 This makes for interesting, realistic stories of complex, flawed characters.
 These self-imposed setbacks often act to reinforce the theme of a story.
 A comedy show relies on exagerrated, silly characters who make humorous mistakes.
 A grim drama relies on characters with emotional scars that flare up at the worst times.

 Forge of Power encourages these stories by compensating players for in-character setbacks.
 At any time, a player can propose a **Setback**, explaining how a character might act in a way that makes the current quest harder for the entire party.
 The proposed action has to match the game's theme: if you're running a comedic game, the Setback must be humorous, or if you're running a grimdark game, the Setback must be dark or hurtful.
-The proposed action must also directly relate to one of the character's Quirks.
+The proposed action must also directly relate to one of the character's Aspects.

 The player who controls the character (or the GM, if the character is an NPC) can then choose to accept or reject the proposed Setback.
 If they accept the Setback, then the proposed action occurs in the game.
 Both the player who proposed the Setback and the player controlling the character gain 1 inspiration (if you Setback your own character, you gain 2 inspiration).
 The current quest's Challenge score increases by 1.

 Setbacks have a few limitations.
 First, many Setbacks require an in-character action that can be blocked by other characters.
 For example, if the reckless character tries to charge into a fight, their party might grab them before they run off.
 If the action is blocked by other characters, the Setback is cancelled.
 Second, the same character can't be the cause of a Setback twice in a row.
 (The same player *can* propose two Setbacks in a row, if they want.)
-Third, you can't Setback the same Quirk twice in the same game session.
+Third, you can't Setback the same Aspect twice in the same game session.